• Home

 massacre (versus a battle) - A massacre usually involves innocent and/or unarmed civilians, whereas a battle is fought between two armies.

-Reconstruction - Roughly from 1862 - 1877, Reconstruction marks the post-Civil War era when slaves were emancipated.
-It was a pivotal point, a test.
-Sadly lost was the golden opportunity to finally start living by the Declaration of Independence's claim that "all men are created equal", and biblical the plea to "love thy neighbor".
-Instead, sore losers in the war (who wanted to keep slavery legal) channeled their anger and fear on creating Jim Crow laws to stacked the deck against freed slaves, indigenous people, Asian immigrants and people of color.
+Reconstruction - Roughly from 1862 - 1877, Reconstruction marks the post-Civil War era when slavery was legally abolished, yet Anti-Black racism, anti-Native racism, racial injustice and inequity continued with fervor.
+Many of the ruling class continued to fight to preserve and expand slavery, while formerly enslaved people were left landless and forced to work the land of the former enslavers under near slavery conditions, unable to reap the fruit of their own labor.
+It hardly felt like "freedom" in 1865 and thereafter.
+Sadly lost was the golden opportunity to finally start living by the Declaration of Independence's claim that "all men are created equal" and the biblical plea to "love thy neighbor".
+Instead, sore losers in the war channeled their anger and fear into creating Jim Crow laws to stacked the deck against freed slaves, indigenous people, Asian immigrants and people of color.

 Systemic or Structural Racism : the systemic oppression of a racial group to the social, economic, and political advantage of another.
 Systematic or structural racism has three components: